-Professors Leach, Sonnichsen, Braddy; Associate Professors Burlingame, James, Moses, Ponsford, Past; Assistant Professors Collingwood, Douglas, Ehmann, Fugate, Smith, Waddell; Instructors Deakin, Hoffman, Quarm, Spiese, Johnson, Walker; Part-time Instructors Causey, Cervenka, Garner, Hall, Nold, Ramsey, Robertson, Stafford.
+Professors Leach, Sonnichsen, Braddy, Small, Burlingame, Past;

+Associate Professors Moses, James; Assistant Professors Collingwood, Douglas, Ehmann, Smith, Waddell, Deakin, Fugate; Instructors Hoffman, Quarm, Spiese, Walker, Sipiora, Homersham, Evans, Luschei, Calhoun; Part-time Instructors

+HALL, BROWN, CUNNINGHAM, NICKELSEN, NOLD, CARSON, ROBINSON, HARLAN.

-For the degree of Bachelor of Arts twelve semester hours in English are required - English 3101-02 and 3211-12, 3213-14, or 3215-16.
-English 3101-12 and 3369 are required for the degree of Bachelor of Science in Mining Engineering; English 3101-02 and 3211-12, 3213-14, or 3215-16 for the degree of Bachelor of Science in the Sciences.
-ENGLISH MAJORS ARE REQUIRED TO TAKE ENGLISH 3211-12.
-English 3211-12, English 3213-14, or English 3215-16 may be presented as prerequisite to any advanced course in English.
+For the degree of Bachelor of Arts and the degree of Bachelor of Science in the Sciences, twelve semester hours in English are required: English 3101-02 and either 3211-12, or 3213-14, or 3215-16.

+English 3101-02 and English 3369 are required for the degree of Bachelor of Science in the Engineering fields.

+English 3211-12, or 3213-14, or 3215-16 may be presented as prerequisite to any advanced course in English.